nerdralph/cl-mem/README.md

 cl-mem is an OpenCL memory benchmark utility.

-Version 0.2 tests sequential write and sequential read speeds.
+Version 0.2 tests sequential write and read speeds.
 Random read/write tests are planned for the next version.

 # Thanks